The earth is the Lord’s and all that is in it.Psalm 24:1

-Earth Day’s 50th anniversary seems the perfect time to share this poem by Gerald Manley Hopkins.
+Earth Day seems like the perfect time to share this poem by Gerald Manley Hopkins.
 I love that this poem celebrates Earth, charged as it is with the grandeur of God.
-But this poem also laments what we have done to Earth as have trod, trod, and trod, and disconnected ourselves from its very soil.
-But what I love most about Hopkins’ poem, other than its simple artistic beauty, is that it concludes in a hopeful way, with that wonderful image of the Holy Ghost over the bent Word.
+But this poem also laments what we have done to Earth as we have trod, trod, and trod, and disconnected ourselves from its very soil.
+But what I love most about Hopkins’ poem, other than its simple artistic beauty, is that it concludes in such a hopeful way, with that wonderful image of the Holy Ghost over the bent Word.
 So, join me in this special devotion for Earth Day.

 Devotional Poem: “God’s Grandeur” by Gerald Manley Hopkins